9 Ways to Prepare your Family for LentPrepare your family for one of the most meaningful seasons in the Liturgical Year.

 In fact, one who tries searching for “family Lenten traditions” online may be overwhelmed at all the links that come up.
 There are, in fact, many traditions and observances that one’s family can do to have a more meaningful, “personalized” Lenten season (and Easter celebration).

 Before going on to our pick of family Lenten traditions though, you may also want to refer to the “checklist” below, inspired by Lacy Rabideau, the mom blogger behind Catholicicing.com.
 Hopefully, this will help you prepare for Lent in a deeper way:

 • If you haven’t already done so, begin the practice of almsgiving as a family.
-Involve your children by making an offering box (we did one last year and our preschooler loved it).
+Involve your children by making an offering box.
 For older kids, you can also ask them to help choose a charity or organization that they would like to make donations to during Lent.
-To be more socially relevant, you may want to donate to the victims of the recent earthquake in Negros Occidental, or the victims of Typhoon Sendong.
+To be more socially relevant, you may want to donate to the victims of the recent calamities that struck out country.

 • For Catholics, make time to go to Confession.
 You can even make this a “family activity” by going together with your kids.
 For a children’s guide to going to confession, click here.
 Older kids and parents may find the guide here useful as well.

 • Make your shopping lists in advance and stock up your pantries or food cupboards for “meatless-meal” groceries and simple foods, since Catholics are encouraged not to eat meat on Fridays during Lent or on Ash Wednesday.
 For Lenten meal inspirations, you may refer to the Catholic Cuisine blog here.

 • Make plans and commit to participate in your local parish’s Stations of the Cross services.
 These are usually done every Friday.
 You can also do your own Stations of the Cross at home.
 Ms. Rabideau has compiled some wonderful ideas for DIY Stations of the Cross on her blog here and here.